 Since the effective date of the Cannabis Land Use Ordinance, the City has received and is processing applications for storefront retail and non-storefront-related cannabis uses.
 As of February 28, 2019, the City has received 15 applications for storefront cannabis retailers, each requiring a CUP, and 7 applications for other cannabis uses, each requiring an LUP.
 Of the 15 CUP applications, 9 are in Old Town, 7 of which are directly on Hollister Avenue.
 Three of the 7 applications on Hollister Avenue are buffered out by the existing 300-foot storefront cannabis retailer separation requirement, resulting in 4 active applications on Hollister Avenue.
-In total, there are 10 active CUP applications.
+In total, there are 9 active CUP applications.

 During implementation, several issues have been raised that necessitate expanded clarity between the City's General Plan and the adopted Cannabis Land Use Ordinance.
 In response to this need, the City Council initiated the process to amend the General Plan (via Resolution No. 18-52) and the Cannabis Land Use Ordinance (via Resolution 18-53) on October 2, 2018.
-The City Council initiated consideration of allowable cannabis uses in the Land Use Element Tables 2-1 through 2-4 and amendments to the

-Cannabis Land Use Ordinance to reconsider some allowable uses, locations, and buffers for licensed cannabis in the City.
+The City Council initiated consideration of allowable cannabis uses in the Land Use Element Tables 2-1 through 2-4 and amendments to the Cannabis Land Use Ordinance to reconsider some allowable uses, locations, and buffers for licensed cannabis in the City.
 On January 23, 2019, the City Council held a public workshop to review and provide staff feedback on the proposed General Plan and ordinance amendments.
-Staff presented eight, specific, commercial cannabis-related issues and received guidance from Council and feedback from the public.
-This feedback and guidance informed current staff recommendations and additional information provided herein.
-Based on feedback received, staff prepared the proposed amendments to the General Plan, Cannabis Land Use Ordinance, and Cannabis Business License Ordinance provided as Attachments 2, 3, and 4, respectively.
+Based on feedback received, staff prepared the proposed amendments to the General Plan and Cannabis Land Use Ordinance provided as Attachments 2 and 3, respectively.